Paulinelali/potfoilo.github.io/README.md

 # 📖 setup and mobile first Project <a name="about-project"></a>

-setup and mobile first is a simple personal portfolio project using mobile first approach to make it look good on mobile/
+This is the desktop version of my personal portfolio mobile first approach at microverse/

 ## 🛠 Built With <a name="built-with"></a>